-History After the tragedies of September 11, 2001, UNC established a Planning Group to bring together faculty, students, and administrators to review the University’s resources in Middle East Studies and to chart a course for future development.
+History of the Center: After the tragedies of September 11, 2001, UNC established a Planning Group to bring together faculty, students, and administrators to review the University’s resources in Middle East Studies and to chart a course for future development.
 The Center grew out of this planning process and was founded in 2003.
-About the Logo The Center’s logo is from the world map of al-Sharif al-Idrisi, made for Roger II of Sicily in 1154.
+In 2019, the Center was renamed from the “Carolina Center for the Study of the Middle East and Muslim Civilizations” to the “Center for Middle East and Islamic Studies.”

 |2010-2011 (Nov.
-16, 2011)||Strategic Plan (Spring 2011)|
+16, 2011)||Strategic Plan (Spring 2018)|

-|2009-2010 (July 22, 2010)||Strategic Plan (Spring 2009)|
+|2009-2010 (July 22, 2010)||Strategic Plan (Spring 2011)|

 |2008-2009 (Sept.
-21, 2009)||Strategic Plan (Mar.
-1, 2005)|
+21, 2009)||Strategic Plan (Spring 2009)|

 |2007-2008 (Dec.
-2008)||Strategic Plan (May 6, 2002)|
+2008)||Strategic Plan (Mar.
+1, 2005)|

-|2006-2007 (June 26, 2007)||Summary Proposal, Revised Draft (Mar.
+|2005-2006 (July 12, 2006)||Summary Proposal, Revised Draft (Mar.
 3, 2002)|

 |2004-2005 (June 2, 2005)|